Suzanne Pleshette

-Suzanne Pleshette (January 31, 1937 – January 19, 2008) was an American actress.
-Pleshette was known for her roles in theatre, film, and television.
+Suzanne Pleshette (January 31, 1937 – January 19, 2008) was an American actress known for her roles in theatre, film, and television.
 She was nominated for three Emmy Awards and two Golden Globe Awards.
 For her role as Emily Hartley on the CBS sitcom The Bob Newhart Show (1972–1978), she received two nominations for the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series.

-Pleshette started her career in the theatre before gaining attention for her role in Alfred Hitchcock's horror-thriller The Birds (1963).
+Pleshette started her career in the theatre before gaining attention for her role in Alfred Hitchcock's horror-thriller The Birds (1963), a turn which earned her a Laurel Award.
 Her other notable film roles include Rome Adventure (1962), Support Your Local Gunfighter (1971), and Hot Stuff (1979).
 For her portrayal of Leona Helmsley in Leona Helmsley: The Queen of Mean (1990), she received nominations for the Primetime Emmy Award and Golden Globe Award for Best Actress in a Miniseries or Movie.
 She later voiced roles in The Lion King II: Simba's Pride (1998) and Spirited Away (2001).

-Early life and education
+Early life

 Suzanne Pleshette was born on January 31, 1937, in the New York City borough of Brooklyn, to Geraldine (née Kaplan) and Eugene Pleshette.
 Her parents were Jewish, the children of emigrants from Russia and Austria-Hungary.
 Her mother was a dancer and artist who performed under the stage name Geraldine Rivers.
 Her father was a stage manager of the Paramount Theater in Manhattan and of the Paramount Theater in Brooklyn, and later, a network executive.
 She graduated from Manhattan's High School of Performing Arts and attended Syracuse University for one semester, then transferred to Finch College.
 She later graduated from the Neighborhood Playhouse School of the Theatre in Manhattan and was under the tutelage of acting teacher Sanford Meisner.